Yitzhak HaLevi Herzog

-Yitzhak HaLevi Herzog (יצחק הלוי הרצוג; 3 December 1888 – 25 July 1959), also known as Isaac Herzog or Hertzog, was the first Chief Rabbi of Ireland, his term lasted from 1921 to 1936.
-From 1936 until his death in 1959, he was Ashkenazi Chief Rabbi of the British Mandate of Palestine and of Israel after its independence in 1948.
+Yitzhak HaLevi Herzog (יצחק הלוי הרצוג; 3 December 1888 – 25 July 1959), also known as Isaac Herzog or Hertzog, was the first Chief Rabbi of Ireland, his term lasting from 1921 to 1936.
+From 1936 until his death in 1959, he was Ashkenazi Chief Rabbi of the British Mandate of Palestine and of Israel after its creation in 1948.
 He was the father of Chaim Herzog and grandfather of Isaac Herzog, both presidents of Israel.

 Biography

-Isaac Halevi Herzog was born at Łomża in Russian Poland, the son of Liba Miriam (Cyrowicz) and Joel Leib Herzog.
+Yitzhak Halevi Herzog was born at Łomża in Russian Poland, the son of Liba Miriam (Cyrowicz) and Joel Leib Herzog.
 He moved to the United Kingdom with his family in 1898, where they settled in Leeds.
 His initial schooling was largely at the instruction of his father who was a rabbi in Leeds and then later in Paris.

+Herzog later moved to Ireland and became a fluent Irish speaker.
+He was known as "the Sinn Féin Rabbi" for his support of the First Dáil and the Irish republican cause during the Irish War of Independence.
+Herzog studied at Wesley College, Dublin, and was involved with the Federation of Zionist Youth and Habonim Dror, the Labour Zionist movement, during his teenage years.

 After mastering Talmudic studies at a young age, Yitzhak went on to attend the Sorbonne and then later the University of London, where he received his doctorate.
-His thesis, which made him famous in the Jewish world, concerned his claim of re-discovering Tekhelet, the type of blue dye once used for the making of Tzitzit.
+His thesis made him famous in the Jewish world, concerned his claim of re-discovering tekhelet, the type of blue dye once used for the making of tzitzit.

+In 1935 he visited Palestine for the first time with a strong desire to settle there.